noriyoshiabe/NASequencer/doc/en/mml.md

 - File extension must be '.mml'
 - Source file is written by plain-text
 - All keyword and identifiers are case-insensitive except macro identifier
-- Writing code shold be ascii charset except string literal and comment
+- Writing code should be ascii charset except string literal and comment
 - Supported file encodings are ascii and utf-8 only

 ### Track Separator